-In 2015, Oregon’s private-sector child care businesses numbered 1,187 and employed 10,791 workers.
-Half of the businesses had four or fewer employees.
-Fifteen percent of child care businesses employ 20 or more workers.
+Child care businesses tend to be small operations.
+In 2019, half of Oregon’s child care businesses had four or fewer employees.
+Fourteen percent of child care businesses employed 20 or more workers.

-Wages are low in the industry, an issue that is often linked with quality of care.
-Total payroll of child care businesses with employees in 2015 was about $218 million – this averages out to an annual industry wage of $20,207, less than half the all-industry average of $48,320.
-One reason for a low average wage could be the low wages of the occupations that dominate the industry.
-For example, the median wage of a preschool teacher in Oregon in 2016 is $13.50 per hour, and the median wage for childcare workers is $10.90.
-These two occupations account for more than half of the employment in the day care industry.
+Average wages are low in the industry.
+Total payroll of child care businesses with employees in 2020 was about $271 million – this averages out to almost $27,000 per worker, less than half the private-sector average of $59,000.
+The low average wage is due to the low wages of the occupations that dominate the industry.
+For example, the median wage of a preschool teacher in Oregon in 2021 is $15.35 per hour, and the median wage for childcare workers is $13.88.
+These two occupations account for more than two-thirds of the employment in the day care industry.